Checkout SDK

 3. Initialise the SDK.
 On your frontend, include the SDK and initialise it with your checkout session details, container reference and configuration options. ekko will server‑side render the impact component and dynamic messaging based on your configuration and session data.
 This lets us iterate content and visuals without you shipping new code.

 4. Subscribe to SDK events and update the payment amount.
-The SDK emits events when the customer toggles compensation and/ or round‑up options.
-Listen for these events and update the payment total immediately so the main payment includes the customer’s choice.
+The SDK emits events when the consumer toggles and/ or round‑up options.
+Listen for these events and update the payment total immediately so the main payment includes the consumer's choice.

-5. Customer completes payment.
+5. Consumer completes payment.
 You process the main payment including any contribution amount added via the toggle.

 6. Record the contribution.
-After a successful payment, call POST /projects/funds with the calcReference and chosen amount to create the impact record and receive a reference.
+After a successful payment, call POST /v3/funds/allocations with the quoteId and chosen amount to create the impact record and receive a reference.

 7. Reconciliation (and reversals if needed).
-Use POST /impact_records for reporting and audit.
-If the purchase is refunded or cancelled, call POST /reversal with the original reference.
+Use GET /v3/funds/allocations/impact for reporting and audit.
+If the purchase is refunded or cancelled, call POST /v3/funds/allocations/{id}/reverse with the original reference.

 Key features